5 things you should know about the Balfour Declaration

 Palestinians refer to this as Al-Nakba, which means ‘catastrophe’.

-The centenary of the Balfour Declaration is linked to other significant anniversaries this year
+The centenary of the Balfour Declaration last year was linked to other significant anniversaries

 In what was called the ‘Six Day War’ between Israel and neighbouring Arab nations in June 1967, over 300,000 Palestinians were expelled from their homes following Israel’s occupation of Palestinian territory.
-It has now been 50 years since the occupation of Gaza, the West Bank and East Jerusalem began.
+Last year marked 50 years since the occupation of Gaza, the West Bank and East Jerusalem began.

 You can help